rclark1212/alexandria/README.md

 - Search could be improved.
 Search results only updated when clicking search button.
 You could make search dynamic on character entry.
 - UI itself does the job but is not the most exciting or attractive UI I have seen.
 Can probably do a good deal more polish here.
 - One could remove some unused code (CameraPreview).
 Left it in.
+- Layouts could be further optimized.
+Did not do this.

+## Navigation

+This topic deserves its own section.
+The initial project pushed all screen transactions to the back stack.
+I did not like this behavior as when you navigate for a while, it can take a large number of back clicks to exit the app (and I get lost as to where I am).
+Looking at other GMS apps like photos, newstand (and google UI design documentation), they do not create a back stack on nav drawer selection and they also recommend only showing nav drawer when on the top level of the app (turn nav drawer into a back button when going into detail view).

+This new scheme has been implemented for alexandria.
+As part of this change, moved the about box from the nav drawer options (and put into settings).

 ## History